123xiayu/flood-backend/README.md

 - **Pandas**: Data analysis and manipulation
 - **BeautifulSoup4**: HTML/XML parsing
 - **Feedparser**: RSS/Atom feed parsing

-## Deployment

-The application is designed to run in containerized environments.
-The default configuration listens on all interfaces (`0.0.0.0`) on port `8118`.

-For production deployment:

-1. Set appropriate environment variables
-2. Configure proper authentication tokens
-3. Set up reverse proxy (nginx, etc.)
-4. Configure SSL/TLS certificates
-5. Set up monitoring and logging

-## Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## License

-This project is part of the Digital Twin Urban Flooding initiative.

-## Support

-For support and questions, please refer to the project documentation or create an issue in the repository.

----

 **Note**: This is a backend API service designed to work with urban flooding digital twin applications.
 Make sure to configure all required environment variables and API tokens before deployment.